Accidental damage insurance

 What’s a home insurance wear and tear clause?

-Insurance providers can sometimes reduce your pay-out on the grounds of wear and tear.
+Insurance providers can sometimes reduce your payout on grounds of wear and tear.
 This tends to happen with items like clothing, bed linen or curtains.

 Your provider may take into account the age of the item and reduce your settlement by a percentage.
 Your policy documents will explain this in more detail.